msayson/msayson.github.io/_posts/2019-10-23-living-in-seattle-or-vancouver-on-a-budget.markdown

 ## Phone bills

 Since I have WiFi at home, work, and most places I frequent, I don't need much data.
-I spend $160/year on a Tello pay-as-you-go plan that has 1 GB of data and unlimited calling and texting.
-A few months ago Tello automatically upgraded my plan from 500 MB of data to 1 GB while dropping in price to $11.27/month after tax, or around $135/year, which was a nice surprise.
+I spend $9.07/month, around $110/year, on a Tello pay-as-you-go plan that has 1 GB of data, 300 minutes of calling, and unlimited texting.
+Pay-as-you-go plans are much less expensive than standard monthly plans in Canada and the US, and many allow you to customize your data, calling, and texting limits so that you only pay for what you need, not for arbitrary thresholds that you never hit.

 If you need more data, Tello and several other providers offer 12 GB of data for under $500/year.  _[Here's a referral link for a $10 credit](https://tello.com/account/register?_referral=P35J1KH9) if you decide to open a Tello plan.
 Of course, you should always compare with other providers and choose the one that works best for you._